-We seek to awaken and ignite God’s presence in the world through the heartfelt action of a faith community who has been reaching out to care, welcoming in to embrace, and joining hands to build, since 1730.
+We seek to awaken and ignite awareness of God’s presence in the world through the heartfelt action of a faith community who has been reaching out to care, welcoming in to embrace, and joining hands to build, since 1730.
 Read our full statement of vision as adopted by the members of Trumbull Congregational Church.

 We believe in the Bible as the true witness to the Word of God.
 We affirm the Apostles Creed, the Nicene Creed and other creeds set forth by the ecumenical councils and rooted in the Protestant Reformation tradition.
 We believe an individual can have a direct relationship with God.
 Together, we search for a balance between freedom of thought, social justice, and commitment to the apostolic faith.